multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/proxy.md

-# Setting up a proxy server
+# Squid proxy server

-As a first step towards a production-ready CernVM-FS setup we will install a [Squid forward proxy server](http://www.squid-cache.org), which is strongly recommended in the context of HPC systems.
+As a first step towards a production-ready CernVM-FS setup we can install a [Squid forward proxy server](http://www.squid-cache.org), which is strongly recommended in the context of HPC systems.

-The proxy server will (often dramatically) **reduce the latency** for client systems, and hence **significantly improve start-up performance** of software provided via a CernVM-FS repository.
-In addition, it reduces the load on the Stratum 1 replica servers that support the CernVM-FS repositories being used.
+The proxy server will (often dramatically) **reduce the latency** for client systems for accessing CernVM-FS repositories, and hence **significantly improve start-up performance** of software provided via CernVM-FS.
+In addition, it reduces the load on the Stratum 1 replica servers that support the repositories being used.

-This is particularly important when running large-scale [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) software, since starting the software requires that the corresponding binary and the libraries it depends on are available on *all* worker nodes being employed.
+This is particularly important when running large-scale [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) software, since the software binary and all the libraries it requires must be available on *all* worker nodes being employed before the software can start running.

 ## General recommendations

-It is strongly recommended to have **at least two proxy servers** available, to have some redundancy available in case of unexpected problems or when performance maintenance.
+It is strongly recommended to have **at least two proxy servers** available, to have some redundancy available in case of unexpected problems, or during a maintenance window.

 As a rule of thumb, it is recommended to have (at least) *one proxy server for every couple of hundred worker nodes* (100-500).

-The load on the proxy servers is highly dependent on the workload mix on the client systems.
+Note that the load on the proxy servers used by CernVM-FS is highly dependent on the workload mix on the client systems.

 ## Proxy server setup